 Less time deploying.
 Deploying projects can be very tedious and time-consuming, and automating that process makes perfect sense.

-A side effect of all these benefits is that new team members will have much easier time getting into the project.
+One side effect of all these benefits is that new team members will have a much easier time getting into the project.
 Having a clear vision of the building process can greatly speed up adaptation of the newest dev on the team.

-Having said all this, you might be wondering what are the requirements for the installing of the CI system for your needs.
-There are a few requirements, but they must be fulfilled for the CI to make sense, or be implemented at all.
+But you might be wondering what are the requirements for the installing of the CI system for your needs.
+If you want to install CI server in your own environment, you’ll need a few things first.

-The first requirement is having the version control system.
+The first requirement is having the version control system (VCS).
 There is no way around it and there shouldn’t be a way around it.
-Version control systems are the reliable and proven method to centralize and preserve changes made to your project over time and thus an invaluable asset to any team or project.
+VCS provides a reliable method to centralize and preserve changes made to your project over time.

-Another requirement is a spare server or workstation, or at the very least a virtual machine.
-Having a clean machine to build your system on is of the essential importance.
-If you don’t want to mess with either servers or virtual machines, there are many hosted CI tool solutions that abstract the maintenance from the whole process and offer easier scalability.
-Disadvantages of the hosted systems are usually the lack of configuration options that self-hosted tools offer.
+If you don’t want to mess with either servers or virtual machines, there are many hosted CI tool solutions that abstract the maintenance of the whole process and offer easier scalability.
+The disadvantages of the hosted systems are usually the lack of configuration options that self-hosted tools offer.

-CI server (or build server) is the software tool that centralizes all your CI operations and provides a reliable and stable environment for you to build your projects on.
+Continuous integration server (aka build server, aka CI server) is a software tool that centralizes all your CI operations and provides a reliable and stable environment for you to build your projects on.
 CI servers are highly configurable and adjustable to be able to build a variety of projects for different platforms.
 Running builds and tests are the basic features of every build server.

 Everyone is responsible

-Even more important than hardware or software requirements is the ability of the team to take the responsible approach to implementation of the CI.
+Even more important than hardware or software requirements is the ability of the team to take the responsible approach to the implementation of the CI.
 In order to use CI effectively, developers must change their day-to-day software development habits.
-These habits are considered as good software development practices that should be applied even without continuous integration system in place.
+These habits are good software development practices that you should apply even without a continuous integration system in place.

 There are six practices that help individuals and teams running CI on a project: